flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 So can we call it a day, Chomsky is disproven, right?
 Well, it appears that there is a bug with this way of reasoning.

-### Different data, different perplexity levels are expected
+### Different data, different perplexity levels to be expected

 Let's first note that the paper's training and testing data varies across setups (e.g., standard/shuffled word order).
 Therefore, having achieved lower perplexity doesn’t necessarily equate to having learnt more efficiently, even if it would also be achieved in fewer steps.